Abul Fazl: Shaikh Mubarak Nagori

 Abul Fazl's father, Shaikh Mubarak was born in 1506 at Nagaur.
 Soon after Abul Fazl's birth, Khizr travelled to Sind to bring other members of his family to Nagaur but he died on the way.
 Khizr's death and a famine and plague that ravaged Nagaur caused great hardship to the destitute Mubarak and his mother.
 Despite these hardships, Mubarak's mother arranged a good education for him.
 One of Mubarak's earliest teachers was Shaikh Attan, who was known for his piety.
 Another important teacher who influenced Shaikh Mubarak was Shaikh Fayyazi, a disciple of Khwaja Ubaidullah Ahrar.
 Later he went to Ahmedabad and studied under Shaikh Abu'l Fazl Gazruni (who adopted him as a son), Shaikh Umar and Shaikh Yusuf.

 Yusuf advised Mubarak to go to Agra and set up a madrasah there.
 Mubarak reached Agra in April 1543 and on the suggestion of Shaikh Alawal Balawal set up his residence at Charbagh, which was built by Babur on the left bank of the Yamuna.
-Mir Rafi'ud-din Safavi of Inju (Shiraz) lived close by and Mubarak married a near relative of his.
+Mir Rafi' ad-Din Safawi of Inju (Shiraz) lived close by and Mubarak married a near relative of his.
 Mubarak established his madrash in Agra, where his special field of instruction was philosophy, and he attracted a number of scholars to his lectures, such as Mulla Abdul Qadir Badauni.
 He also spent some time in Badaun, the holy land of Sufism.

-The Orthodox group of Ulama criticised Mubarak and accused him of changing his views.
+The orthodox group of Ulama criticised Mubarak and accused him of changing his views.
 Khwaja Ubaidullah, who was brought up in the house of Shaikh Mubarak's daughter, was of the opinion that Mubarak's views changed with the change in the political climate and he adopted the religious attitudes of rulers and nobles of those days out of expediency.
-For example, he was a Sunni during the reign of Sultan Ibrahim Lodi, became a Naqshbandi during the Sur period, was a Mahdavia during the reign of Humayun and a protagonist of liberal thought under Akbar.
+For example, he was a Sunni during the reign of sultan Ibrahim Khan Lodi, became a Naqshbandi during the Sur period, was a Mahdawiya during the reign of Humayun and a protagonist of liberal thought under Akbar.